|Overall Rating:||Overall Rating|

 I say this is a good program to be part of if you really know how to recruit, sell and close to grow your team (which most people don’t).

-I have seen very little to no negative feedback on the web about this program, and those really working it are seeing at least real moderate success.
+I have seen very little to no negative feedback on the web about this program, and those really working on it are seeing at least real moderate success.

-Again, that success depends not only on you constantly bringing in new people, but also your downline working the program well too.
+Again, that success depends not only on you constantly bringing in new people, but also on your downline working the program well too.

 I suggest that you may even have to invest something towards advertising in order to expand.

-Infinity Downline – National Wealth Center is not a scam, and it may just be one of the better, least expensive and most popular systems out there.
+Infinity Downline – National Wealth Center is not a scam, and it may just be one of the better, least expensive, and most popular systems out there.

-However I do need to repeat that you should really be a solid online marketer already and know what you’re doing, as well as knowing what to expect.
+However, I do need to repeat that you should really be a solid online marketer already and know what you’re doing, as well as knowing what to expect.

 The products they provide for you to resell are stocked with good quality information worth more than what it’s priced at and the earning capability can be excellent.

 I do have to say that for the price to join and stay, it beats a lot of programs available.